-Do you miss tuna salad melts??
-Then be prepare, these tuna melt stuffed onions are gonna blow your mind!!
+Do you miss keto tuna salad melts??
+Then be prepare, these keto tuna melt are gonna blow your mind!!

 This low carb recipes so satisfying, super quick, and packed with good for you tuna… Heck, it may be one of my best low carb lunch ideas yet!